BrianBut/BrianBut.github.io/_pages/flashback.md

 We drove into Colenso and had a look around.
 Colenso was not a welcoming place.

 Ladysmith just as bad.
 The Museum was an expression of aggrieved Boers and a display of guns.
-It was not a relaxing place.
+It was even less welcoming.